-Read on to learn more about four different types of interactive activities—as well as the benefits each category offers.
+After our this list of writing prompts about interactive activities (shown below), you will learn more about four different types of interactive activities—as well as the benefits each category offers you and your kids.

 Four Types of Interactive Activities for Kids (and the Benefits of Each One!)